September 1922

 McCarthy (2015), pg 112

-A long and angry memo from Seamus Woods, Northern pro-Treaty leader, to Mulcahy complaining about southern government shift in policy to Northern Ireland and seeks answers to specific questions.
+Seamus Woods, O/C 3rd Northern pro-Treaty Division sends a long and angry memo to Mulcahy complaining about southern government shift in policy to Northern Ireland saying that “the breaking up of this organisation is the first step in making partition permanent”.
+He also seeks answers to a number of specific questions.

 Phoenix (1994), pgs 254- 255

-Phillip Cosgrave, uncle of President W. T. Cosgrave, is shot dead by anti-Treaty volunteers in his pub in James Street in Dublin
+Philip Cosgrave, uncle of President W. T. Cosgrave, is shot dead by anti-Treaty volunteers in his pub in James Street in Dublin.

 Dorney (2017), pg 183